Layne913/ReadingNotes/README.md

   To make the hierarchy of scope visible, we indent the lines of code.
 One level to the right of their 'parent'
 * Team should have its own programing rules that every team member should apply.

+## Chapter 6: Objeccts and Data Structures
+* Hiding implementation (abstract/interface) allow users to manipulate the essence of the data,w ithout having to know its implementation.
+* Object hide their data behind abstractions and expose functions that operate on that data.
+Data Structure expose their data and have no meaningful functions.
+* The fundamental dichotomy between objects and data structure:
+  Procedural code (coding using data structures) make it easy to add new functions without changing the existing data structure.
+  OO code (inheritance，interface), on the other hand, makes it easy to add new classes without changing existing functions.
+  However, procedural code makes it hard to add new data structures/data type(eg.class), because all the functiosn must change.
+OO code makes it hard to add new functions because all the classes must change.
+* The Law of Demeter says a module should not know about the innards of the objects it manipulates.
+  The method f of a class C should only call the methods of these:
+  -C
+  -An object created by f
+  -An object passed as an argument to f
+  -An object held in an instance variable of C
+  The method should not invoke methods on objects that are returned by andy of the allowed functions.